ikem-krueger/ikem-krueger.github.io/_drafts/2024-02-27-here-comes-the-title.md

 When you've joined the chat, write something like:

-"I want to contribute and need to be able to create forks and make merge requests."
+"I want to contribute and want to be able to create forks and make merge requests."

 ## Links